jotadiego/Lambad/README.md

 #### Natural numbers

 While the idea of an artificial language meant for international communication (what is known in the business as an 'auxilliary language' or _auxlang_ for short) is most commonly associated to Esperanto, a constructed language as practical for its intended purpose as _Lambad_ itself, the fact is that Esperanto is only one of several such proposals.
 The fact that you're reading this article in English and not Ido, Volapük or Communicationssprache can give you an adequate notion of how succesful such proposals were.
 Still, one curious proposal was that of _Latino sine flexione_, a much simplified form of Latin without noun cases and with relatively minimal verb conjugation.
-While a cool idea in theory, the language didn't gather much support and its creator, Italian mathematician Giusseppe Peano, is mostly known instead for developing the modern mathematical understanding of natural numbers among other notorious contribuitions to the field.
+While a cool idea in theory, the language didn't gather much support and its creator, Italian mathematician Giusseppe Peano, is mostly known instead for developing the modern mathematical understanding of natural numbers among other notorious contributions to the field.

 Peano's axiomatization gave us an inductive definition for natural numbers where any value can be constructed out of two elements: a value corresponding to the first natural _zero_ and a _successor_ function which we can apply repeatedly on the _zero_ value to construct any positive integer.